Brief history of Nazarene Missions International (NMI)

 Eunice Brubaker elected as General President

-- 2005 - Following the election of Nina Gunter as a Nazarene General Superintendent,
+- 2005 -- Following the election of Nina Gunter as a Nazarene General Superintendent,

 missionary Dan Ketchum is named NMI General Director

-- 2015 - Lola Brickey becomes global NMI director
+- 2015 -- Lola Brickey becomes global NMI director

-- 2022 - Mission books together with the Prayer Mobilization Line morph into the weekly
+- 2022 -- Mission books, together with the Prayer Mobilization Line, morph into the weekly

 NMI Central email publication

-your site linked into our church website.
+"I have a link on our church website to your pages.
 You have lots of information.
-You are a blessing and an
+You are a blessing and an encouragement." --Marge R., California, USA |

 -- Howard Culbertson,